CenterForSpatialResearch/mapping_architecture_urbanism_humanities/9_WebMapping2.md

 In this tutorial, we will create a tileset using external data.
 Just like QGIS, Mapbox can add layers from vector, raster, and point-based information.
 Unlike QGIS, which works with maps at a single level of detail, Mapbox converts data to tiles which are delivered to the browser as they are needed.
 Tiles contain data limited to a bounded geographic area and zoom level, which means not everything needs to be visualized at once.
 This allows for the kind of interactivity we have come to expect from web maps, and it also allows us to make local calculations about the user's position in relation to data.

+The theme of this tutorial will be a classic element of NYC life.

 ## Data munging

 To begin, we will go through the familiar process of downloading a dataset and preparing it for use.
 Navigate to the [NYC OpenData](https://opendata.cityofnewyork.us/) portal, and browse the data catalog for 311 Service Requests.